zetxqx/gateway-api-inference-extension/site-src/guides/adapter-rollout.md

 ## Step 2: Gradual Rollout

 Now that `food-review-v2` is loaded (from the Prerequisites step), we can begin splitting traffic.
-Traffic splitting allows you to divide incoming traffic for a single model name across multiple backend models.
+Traffic splitting allows you to divide incoming traffic for a single model name across different adapters.
 This is critical for A/B testing or gradual updates.

-### Scenario: 90/10 Split

 You want to direct 90% of `food-review` traffic to the stable `food-review-v1` and 10% to the new `food-review-v2`.

-#### InferenceModelRewrites
+#### InferenceModelRewrites (90 / 10 split)

 Update the existing `InferenceModelRewrite`: